 - My colonoscopy has been performed and the outcome known by medical and surgical teams at Good Hope as well as the specialist consultant in Nottingham.

 - I have finished up my course of steroids.

-- I’ve been having considerable pain when eating and whilst moving my bowels.
+- I’ve been having considerable pain when eating and whist moving my bowels.
 This has now resulted in bloating and considerably more fatigue.

 I went into clinic wanting to know why my MRI from October 2015 and the colonoscopy from last month didn’t quite match up.
 I was under the impression the reason for Vedolizumab from October onwards was because my disease was active in all the same areas as noted in the MRI results.

 It turns out, no. My MRI did show active disease but it was surrounding my ileum.
 The scan interestingly showed “the bowel fistulation demonstrated in 2014 ha[d] gone, which implies [I] have had a partial response at least to Methotrexate.”

 Kudos to my consultant and his wrath of treatment plans in the past eighteen months.
 My scope was done for two reasons; 1) check the rectum for disease and 2) clarify my disease stage and location.
 The scope agreed with my MRI.

 Good, two test results confirming where I am at.
 Excellent.